Donate Your Books

 We cannot accept more than two boxes at any branch library.

-If you have more than two boxes, please bring them to the Central Library on Tuesday, Wednesday or Thursday between 10:00 a.m. and 3:30 p.m.
-Call 720-865-1723 or email Andrea Hamilton first to confirm that we are available to receive them.
+If you have more than two boxes, please make an appointment and bring them to Central Library on Tuesday-Friday.
+To make your appointment, call 720-865-1723 or email Andrea Hamilton.

 Note: books must be in boxes weighing 25 pounds or less.